kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 calibre has a *Content server* that exports the books in calibre as a web page.
 You can turn it on under
-:guilabel:`Preferences->Sharing over the net`.
+:guilabel:`Preferences->Sharing->Sharing over the net`.
 Then just point the web browser on your device to the computer running
 the Content server and you will be able to browse your book collection.
 For example, if the computer running
 the server has IP address 63.45.128.5, in the browser, you would type::